0reo27/mia1module/README.md

 Added more fonts for Inter-UI

 **0.5**
 Enabled software navbar with fixes

+**0.5.1**
+Replaced Inter UI with IBM Plesk Sans Font

+**0.5.2**
+Applied Font Forge fix for lockscreen on *-light variant of the font - https://forum.xda-developers.com/showpost.php?p=74649221&postcount=2

+**0.5.3**
+Changed fonts to San Francisco

+**0.6**
+Updated with Google Pixel 2 Boot Animation